axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 The attribute `maxNumberOfFiles` specifies the maximum number of files.
 Every File that is over the limit will not be displayed.

-### showImageOverview
+### showFileOverview

-The attribute `showImageOverview` turns to the value true as soon as one file is selected.
+The attribute `showFileOverview` turns to the value true as soon as one file is selected.
 It turns false again when all files are removed through the user.

 ### icon